Kamoko32/UKTask/README.md

 - Improve Table View Controller - every cell should display name and preview underneath.
 Cell height should be adjusted to the content, so the cells may have different heights.

 ## Tests
-- Choose few classes and cover them with unit tests.
+- Fully cover NetworkingManager and few other classes you select with unit tests.